apache/httpd-site/content/download.md

 # Downloading the Apache HTTP Server  {#download}

-Use the links below to download the Apache HTTP Server from one of our mirrors.
+Use the links below to download the Apache HTTP Server from our download servers.
 You **must**  [verify the integrity](#verify) of the downloaded files using signatures downloaded from our main distribution directory.
 The signatures can be verified with our [KEYS](https://downloads.apache.org/httpd/KEYS) file.

-Only current recommended releases are available on the main distribution site and its mirrors.
+Only current recommended releases are available on the main distribution site.
 Historical releases, including the 1.3, 2.0 and 2.2 families of releases, are available from the
 [archive download site](//archive.apache.org/dist/httpd/).